Dementia and Decision Making: Dementia Action Week 2023

 • Waiting times for dementia diagnosis – shockingly, with the current post-Covid NHS backlog, some people are facing a two year wait for diagnosis.

 Seeking a dementia diagnosis and experiencing the symptoms can be challenging alone, but it’s also an important time to think about the future.
-Our Court of Protection lawyers have helped many families with loved ones living with dementia, as it can be hard to know how to make decisions in their best interests.
+Our Court of Protection Solicitors have helped many families with loved ones living with dementia, as it can be hard to know how to make decisions in their best interests.
 The Court of Protection is a court that deals with actions or decisions taken under the Mental Capacity Act.
 It’s very important to get specialist legal advice if you have a family member or loved one who lacks capacity to make important decisions for themselves.

 What Causes Dementia?